cosc2336-ds-alg/assg01-solution/README.md

 passing in arrays as `const` parameters vs. as non constant in this units lecture videos.

 As usual a good first baby step is to uncomment the first test case for the `sumOfValues()` unit tests.
 Then create the function prototype for your function, and create a stub implementation that returns a sum of `0.0`.
 Make sure that these changes compile and the tests you uncommented run, though of course you won't expect them to be passing yet.
-When you have code that compiles and runs again, this is a good milestone to stage and commit your changes, and push them to your `feedback` branch.
-You could then create your new pull request for your Task 1 and associate this new pull request with the Issue 1 for this task you should have.
+When you have code that compiles and runs again, this is a good milestone to stage and commit your changes, and push them to your `Feedback` pull request, if you want more practice on committing and pushing your changes.

 Once you are past the hurdle of adding in the function prototype and stub implementation, you can begin implementing the function in earnest.
-In future assignment descriptions we will probably skip the description of adding the funciton prototype and a stub function so that you can get the tests running, and will assume that you do this as the first step for most all of the assignment tasks.
+In future assignment descriptions we will probably skip the description of adding the function prototype and a stub function so that you can get the tests running, and will assume that you do this as the first step for most all of the assignment tasks.